 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Spring is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Spring is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Spring who work in office and administrative support (19.63%), sales jobs (12.21%), and management occupations (8.67%).
+Overall, Spring is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Spring who work in office and administrative support (19.05%), sales jobs (10.95%), and management occupations (8.12%).

 Also of interest is that Spring has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Spring citizens is a little higher than the average for US cities and towns: 21.79% of adults in Spring have at least a bachelor's degree.
+The citizens of Spring are slightly better educated than the national average of 21.84% for all cities and towns, with 21.36% of adults in Spring having a bachelor's degree or advanced degree.

 The most common language spoken in Spring is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and German.